Bjorn-Christensen/MachineLearning/Templates/Object Detection/PreprocessData.md

 By preprocessing data in this manner, you can significantly reduce training time and enable the use of larger datasets on older or less powerful hardware.
 Additionally, this approach allows you to standardize input data so that model training code can be reused with various datasets.

 In order to simplify this tutorial, it is written under the assumption you are loading in a dataset from a .pkl file that stores images as Bytes data and bounding boxes in Pascal VOC format with normalized points.
-For examples of working with other file types, refer to <a href='#notable-scenarios'>Notable Scenarios.</a>
+For examples of working with other dataset types, refer to [FinetunePyTorchModel.md](FinetunePyTorchModel.md)'s Load Dataset section.

 # Program Outline